- Digital transformation means shifting your mindset to be a digital-first company, transforming your operations and delivering more customer value.

 Yet, even with all this investment, the majority of these efforts fail.
 In fact, IDC has found that 70% fail to reach their objectives.
 The reality, though, is that such a high failure rate is avoidable if you take the right steps.

 To that end, read on to understand the benefits of digital transformation and keys to achieving success.

 What is digital transformation?

-Digital transformation is the process of applying technology to digitize business operations, improve efficiencies, and increase customer value.
 Furthermore, it should be applied to every aspect of a business.
 However, its application may vary from company to company.

 Because the topic is so broad, it’s tricky to write a simple digital transformation definition.
 Ultimately, it means redefining your business to stay ahead of the competition and to meet changing customer expectations.

 In some cases, a digital transformation strategy might force you to rethink your business.
 For instance, you may launch a new business model powered by a digital platform that delivers new types of customer value.
 On the other hand, you might introduce completely new products and revenue streams.

 In other cases, you may maintain your products but put them through an overhaul.
 Think of the transition from desktop software to SaaS, or from physical tax return preparation offices to online processing services.

 And yet in other cases, you may keep your business model and products intact, but implement new digital tools and tech to achieve more efficient, frictionless back-end processes.

 Achieving greater efficiency